-5.3 The Two Most Recent Offers Are Special
+4.3 The Two Most Recent Offers Are Special

 Our analysis in Section 3 demonstrates robust evidence across a wide spectrum of settings that a modal strategy in real-world bargaining is to make offers that split the difference between the two most recent offers.
-Here, we explore whether it is indeed the two most recent offers that serve as the most prominent anchor points in players' formation of a notion of the potential pie to split fairly, as in our theoretical explanation in Section 4.2, or whether other anchor points are also common.
+Here, we explore whether it is indeed the two most recent offers that serve as the most prominent anchor points that players tend to split in half, or whether other anchor points are equally common.
 For example, it is possible that offers splitting the difference between earlier offers in the game (prior to the two most recent offers) are also common.
-For example, in a sequence $\{100, 50, 90, 70\}$ , a subsequent offer splitting the difference between the two most recent offers would be 80, but it may be that 75 (which splits the difference between the first two offers) is also a focal point for players in this game.
+For example, in a sequence $\{100, 50, 90, 70\}$, a subsequent offer splitting the difference between the two most recent offers would be 80, but it may be that 75 (which splits the difference between the first two offers) is also a focal point for players in this game.

 To examine this possibility, we define placebo concession by treating the proposed amount in round t as a convex combination of offers from earlier rounds of the game.
-For example, for t=4, we can treat the proposed amount as a convex combination of offers from the first and second rounds, which we define as $\gamma{j,4}^3 = \frac{p{j,4} - p{j,1}}{p{j,2} - p{j,1}}$ .
+For example, for t = 4, we can treat the proposed amount as a convex combination of offers from the first and second rounds, which we define as $\gamma{j,4}^3 = \frac{p{j,4} - p{j,1}}{p{j,2} - p{j,1}}$.
 In general, for $t \ge 4$ and s < t, the placebo concession is defined as follows:

-$$\gamma{j,t}^s = \frac{p{j,t} - p{j,s-2}}{p{j,s-1} - p{j,s-2}}, t \ge 4, 3 \le s < t, \tag{6}$$ where t is the round in which the current offer is evaluated, and s < t is the round in which offers from rounds s - 1 and s - 2 actually were the two most recent offers.
+$$\gamma{j,t}^{s} = \frac{p{j,t} - p{j,s-2}}{p{j,s-1} - p{j,s-2}}, t \ge 4, 3 \le s < t,$$ (6)

+where t is the round in which the current offer is evaluated, and s < t is the round in which offers from rounds s - 1 and s - 2 actually were the two most recent offers.
 If negotiating agents care most about fairness as defined by an equal split of the two most recent offers, we expect less mass at 0.5 for the placebo concession than in our main results from Section 3.

 For this analysis, we focus on the three datasets for which we have the longest sequences, as they allow us to construct the placebo concession metric: used car bargaining, pretrial settlement bargaining, and eBay bargaining.
 Figure 4 plots the distribution of true concession and placebo concession in these three datasets.
 In the left column, we replicate the histograms of true concession weights from Figure 1.
-In the middle column, we plot histograms of the placebo concession weights based on bargaining offers in earlier rounds, $\gamma{j,t}^s$ , $t \geq 4, 3 \leq s < t$ , as defined in equation (6).
+In the middle column, we plot histograms of the placebo concession weights based on bargaining offers in earlier rounds, $\gamma{j,t}^{s}, t \geq 4, 3 \leq s < t$, as defined in equation (6).